 Effective December 2006, the Board of Supervisors appointed Tim Sargeant as an At-Large member to the Planning Commission on a motion by Chairman Gerry Connolly.
-In December 2010 Sargeant was reappointed for a second term which will expire at the end of 2014.
+He was reappointed in December 2010 and 2014.
+His term will expire at the end of 2018.

 Sargeant was co-chair of the two task forces that developed the Comprehensive Plan recommendations for the entire 3000-acre Laurel Hill site in southern Fairfax County.
 He also served as chair of the Laurel Hill Adaptive Reuse Citizens Task Force, which developed the master planning recommendations for the historic buildings at the former D.C.
 Department of Corrections complex in Lorton, Virginia.

 Sargeant was appointed by the Board of Supervisors to serve as one of three members of the Laurel Hill Project Advisory Committee to oversee implementation of the Task Force recommendations.
 The Times Community Newspapers of Northern Virginia selected him as 2004 Citizen of the Year.

 Sargeant co-chaired the 2002 and 2005 Area Plans Review Task Forces for the Mt.
 Vernon District, and was vice president of the Federation of Lorton Communities (now the South County Federation), as well as president of his homeowners association.